nucleic-se/struktur/docs/tutorial-first-stack.md

 # Tutorial: Your First Stack

 Build a complete blog stack from scratch in 20 minutes.
 Learn classes, schemas, instances, and templates through hands-on practice.
+(15 steps total)

 ## What You'll Build